Pinsker's hawk-eagle: Ecology and behavior

 Not much information of its diet in the wild but believed to feed mostly on birds.
 It perches high up in the cannopy but is mostly seen at forest edge or soaring over the forest.

 Based on unpublished data collected by the curators taking care of a captive Pinsker's hawk in Philippine Eagle Conservation Center (Philippine Eagle Foundation), every breeding season the natural pair hawk eagles produces one egg.
 The incubation takes 47 days, relatively close with the Javan hawk-eagle, in some irregular cases, 49 days is the longest ever recorded.
 Unlike the Philippine eagle which is naturally producing one egg in every two years, the N. pinskeri lays egg every year.
 The pair rare the young up to five months even in captivity.

 After five months the fledgling stage takes place.
 During this time, the parent hawk eagles will intentionally stop delivering the food within the nest platform, instead to the nearest branch and eventually to the distanced branches to encourage the young for branching and flying in short distances.
 After flight training the parent hawk eagles will push the young for dispersal and look for its own niche.

 Still in captivity, during incubation period only the female hawk eagle will brood the egg.
 The role of the male is to deliver food to the nest.
 However, the nest building and nest material collection is a sole responsibility of male.
 The curators will introduce different kind of twigs and leaves coming from the native tree species in the Malagos watershed.
 The male eagle will then choose the best material for nest building.

 In captivity, copulation takes place four times every day and breeding season starts in early September to October and approximately courtship begun by March.

 Habitat and conservation Status

 This species is found in both tropical moist lowland forest and tropical moist montane forest up to 1,900 meters above sea level.

-The Pinsker's Hawk-Eagle is listed as Endangered species (IUCN status) with estimates of just 600 to 800 mature adults remaining.
+The Pinsker's Hawk-Eagle is listed as Endangered species (IUCN status) with estimates of 1,300-3,600 mature individuals remaining, as of 2024.
 They are mainly threatened by habitat loss, hunting and trapping for the pet trade.

 It is found in a few protected areas including Rajah Sikatuna Protected Landscape, Mount Kanlaon, Pasonanca Natural Park, Mount Apo, Mount Kitanglad, Mount Hamiguitan, Mount Malindang, Samar Island Natural Park and Balinsasayao Twin Lakes Natural Park but actual protection from deforestation is still lax.